The best advice on energy efficiency, solar power, wind energy, living off the grid, and more.

 Most treadmills and stationary bikes use electricity, but what if you could produce electricity while exercising?
 With a pedal-power generator, you can!
 And you can use the electricity immediately to power a television, computer, stereo or other electronics — or store it in batteries to use it later.
-While you probably won’t produce enough electricity to power your entire house, pedal-powered generators can play a small but useful role in some homes.

 If we want more electricity from renewable sources, we need to think about upgrades to our electric grid.

 The X Prize Foundation will be hosting a forum in early September to discuss different ideas regarding renewable energy.

 Bill Clinton has 10 recommendations for what the U.S. government should be doing to promote cleaner energy.